Featured image for 6 Very Persuading Reasons You Should Learn Dutch

 2. Learning Dutch Helps with Practicalities

-In addition to knowing basic words and phrases to live your new life somewhat independently, there are a few practical reasons too.
+In addition to knowing basic words and phrases to live your new life somewhat independently, there are a few practical reasons to learn Dutch.
 For instance, knowing some Dutch makes reading restaurant menus, road signs, newspapers, and ingredient lists much easier.
 You won’t get lost and you’ll be able to make your way through a supermarket by yourself!
-It also makes administrative procedures like filling out taxes or applying for certain allowances much easier.
+It also makes administrative procedures like filling out taxes or applying for certain allowances easy.
 You won't need a third-party translator and will have the satisfaction of being one step closer to being a fully-fledged adult.

 3. One Language, Many Countries